Unearthing Potential: The REACH PYL FLL Robotics Program Inspires Student Innovation

 The FIRST Lego League is an international competition that challenges elementary and middle school students to think like scientists and engineers while developing solutions to real-world problems.

 For students in 4th, 5th, 6th, 7th and 8th Grade, the fall season will begin the week of Aug.
-4th.
-More information about the FLL Robotics Boot Camp will be available in June.
+6th.

 William Butler Yeatss